4 Employee Personality Types: Understanding and Managing Different Personalities in the Workplace

 As a good leader, you should take action to reverse the situation and change your team member’s attitude in a positive way.
 Chances are, their behavior is greatly influenced by the office environment and poor management.
 Try listening to them closely and we are confident they will appreciate it!

 Personality management for teams

 There are several theories out there about the number and kinds of different personalities.
 The most popular ones include Myers and Briggs personality types which lists 16 personality types and the other one is John Holland’s hexagon of six personality types.
 Both models can work miracles on employee productivity!

 The first one aims to analyze different employee personalities based on Carl Jung’s theory (renowned psychiatrist/psychoanalyst).
 It is applicable for teams and all kinds of working groups for better management.
 It is ideal if you want to create effective teams that collaborate harmoniously.

 The latter classifies people into 6 major categories, the so-called RAISEC model, according to their interests.
 Use this method to test and gain a more in-depth knowledge of the office characters and employee personality types available.
 Then, working with different personalities at work will be much easier if you know how to approach them individually.

 Personality diversity in the workplace can be a driver for success!

-By analyzing your own personality traits you will be able to better communicate with your team members and succeed in managing different personality types more efficiently.
-By seeking to understand their unique qualities, you will find out how different types of employees can paint a colorful office culture in which everyone thrives!
+By analyzing your own personality traits you will be able to better communicate with your team members and succeed in managing different workplace personality types more efficiently.
+By seeking to understand their unique qualities, you will find out how different types of employees can bring about effective teamwork and paint a colorful office culture in which everyone thrives!